sinnan-security/ComputerForensics/README.md

 2. Create (from scratch) a difference tool that checks each file and its contents in a directory against a baseline.
 3. Extend the YARA signature matching to search directories.
 4. Extend the regular expression matching to search directories.
-5. Create you own YARA rules that can detect the samples provided.
+5. Create your own YARA rules that can detect the samples provided [This]. (https://github.com/ytisf/theZoo/tree/master/malware/Binaries/Ransomware.WannaCry).

 # Extra Credit:
 1. Point out my mistakes.